idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

   - Requirements Review - Design (p)review - Test Plan Review - Operations/Launch Review/Pre-Morten - Bug Bash

 ## Igors Super Powers

+### What is Igor's Management Philosopy

+For some reason this is a frequent question I get asked by people deciding if they should join the team.
+It's super vague, so I need to think through where I'd like to answer.

+First a disclaimer, Managers are professional story tellers, they lie (often by accident), look with your own eyes, ask others on the team.

+Philosophy is probably two things 1/ What/How of the team, 2/ What/How is the managers contribution.

+What/How - What is the ideal culture.

+What/How - What is the managers part in that.

 ### Why do people think Igor is a good coach?